Scenario of Accelerating Universe from the Phenomenological \Lambda- Models: Physical Features of the Model

 \subsection{Calculation of $\omega$}

-It is mentioned earlier that, as a simplest case it is useful to model dark energy cosmology with a constant equation of state parameter $\omega$ (Kujat et al 2002; Bartelmann et al 2005).
-However, some useful limits on $\omega$ was suggested by SNIa data, $-1.67 < \omega < -0.62$ (Knop et al 2003) whereas refined values come from combined SNIa data with CMB anisotropy and galaxy clustering statistics which is $-1.33 < \omega < -0.79$ (Tegmark et al 2004).
+It is mentioned earlier that, as a simplest case it is useful to model dark energy cosmology with a constant equation of state parameter $\omega$ \citep{Kujat2002,Bartelmann2005}.
+However, some useful limits on $\omega$ was suggested by SNIa data, $-1.67 < \omega < -0.62$ \citep{Knop2003} whereas refined values come from combined SNIa data with CMB anisotropy and galaxy clustering statistics which is $-1.33 < \omega < -0.79$ \citep{Tegmark2004}.
 Therefore, let us calculate the value of $\omega$ as governed by the value of $q_0$ and $\Omega_{\Lambda_ 0}$ in the present case.
-Putting $q_0=-0.53$ and $\Omega_\Lambda=0.7$, we obtain from equation (12), $\omega=0.044$.
+Putting $q_0=-0.53$ and $\Omega_\Lambda=0.7$ in equation (12), we get $\omega=0.044$.
 So, if $q_0=-0.53$, then $\omega>0$ and hence $p>0$.
 Thus, the present accelerating Universe may re-collapse in future if the present value of the deceleration parameter is not greater than $-0.53$.
 If $q_0=-0.55$, then we get $p=0$ and hence a dust-filled Universe.
 It should be also noted here that for quintessence, vacuum fluid and phantom energy, the rate of acceleration should be higher.
-For instance, when $\omega=-0.5$, $-1.0$ and $-2.0$ (note that for their simulations Kuhlen et al (2005) consider a range of parameter space: $\omega=-0.5$, $-0.75$, $-1.0$, $-1.25$ and $-1.5$) then we get respectively, $q_0=-0.775$, $-1.0$ and $-1.45$.
+For instance, when $\omega=-0.5$, $-1.0$ and $-2.0$ (note that for their simulations \citet{Kuhlen2005} consider a range of parameter space: $\omega=-0.5$, $-0.75$, $-1.0$, $-1.25$ and $-1.5$) then we get respectively, $q_0=-0.775$, $-1.0$ and $-1.45$.
 On the other hand, for stiff fluid ($\omega=1.0$), $q_0=-0.1$.
 So, more smaller the value of $\omega$, higher is the rate of acceleration.
-This higher acceleration may produce the so-called Big Rip (Caldwell, Kamionkowsky \& Weinberg 2003) or Partial Rip (\u{S}tefan\u{c}i{\'c} 2004) scenario due to divergence of scale factor.
-So, in the present paper, through an indirect approach, it has been possible to arrive at the two interesting physical ideas of modern cosmology mentioned above. \\
+This higher acceleration may produce the so-called Big Rip \citep{Caldwell2003} or Partial Rip \citep{Stefancic2004} scenario due to divergence of scale factor.
+Figure 1 shows that throughout the evolution of the Universe, the EOS parameter has assumed negative as well as positive values including the particular value 1 (stiff fluid).
+Moreover, according to the figure, $\omega$ assumes the value 1 when $\Omega_\Lambda$ lies between 0.6 and 0.7.
+So, in the present paper, through an indirect approach, it has been possible to arrive at the two interesting physical ideas of modern cosmology mentioned above.
+An investigation with a time-dependent $\omega$ may reveal more interesting features.